cyberlytics/iaria/README.md

 This repository hosts the source code for the [CTAN](https://ctan.org/) package [IARIA](https://ctan.org/pkg/iaria).

-The package enhances a LaTeX installation with a LaTeX class for writing IARIA scholary publications.
+The IARIA package enhances a LaTeX installation with a LaTeX class for writing IARIA scholary publications.
 This version implements IARIA specifications for citation style, which can only be templated for a specific technological combination like latex/pdflatex in combination with biblatex using a biber backend.

 DISCLAIMER: This class is neither for XeLaTeX or LuaTeX nor for legacy bibtex or natbib.